ajsmith607/thisismitime/content/mikei/index.md

 Notice too that in Standard Mitime, at 8am (4.2sm), an eighth of the day–half of the first mi, a semi, two mihours–has passed in midai.
 Likewise at 8pm (1.2sm), an eighth of the day–half of the last mi, a semi, two mihours–remains in midai.

 Instead of asking "what time is it?" one might instead ask "what is mitime?"
 At the midpoint of standard midai, one might respond with "2sm" which is short for 2.4.4sm in the same way that 2pm is short for 2:00pm.
-One might also give a more general answer, such as "I am in mi 2" ("my two").
+One might also give a more general answer, such as "I am in mi 2" ("my two"), which someone else might more traditionally call "mid-day".

 A *mitimer* displays Standard Mitime in the form of a traditional analog timer that counts down mitime, with **midials** that run counter-clockwise.
 The mitimer is read starting from the largest areas to the smallest, starting from the outside, moving inward.